Trimmed sample means for robust uniform mean estimation and regression: Proofs

 \subsection{Trimming and truncation: a master theorem}

 The main results in this paper follow from the ``master theorem''~presented in this section.
 It may be viewed as an abstract and extended version of the arguments in \cite{Lugosi2021}, which were specific for mean estimation in Hilbert spaces.
 In this subsection, $P$ is a fixed probability measure over a measurable space $(\bX,\sX)$, and $X_{1:n}^\eps$ is an $\eps$-contaminated sample from $P$.
-For a given $M>0$ define the truncation function
+For a given $M>0$, let